Primordial scalar perturbations in tachyonic power-law inflation: About the model

-\emph{About the model.}--- The tachyon field has received some attention in cosmology, being applied to produce an accelerated expansion of the universe.
+The tachyon field has received some attention in cosmology, being applied to produce an accelerated expansion of the universe.
 It can play an important role in inflationary models \cite{A, B, C, D, E, E1, F, G} as well as in the present accelerated expansion, simulating the effect of the dark energy \cite{C, 1, 2, 3, 4, 5}.
 The inverse-square potential we consider in our model was firstly proposed in \cite{A} and it can promote a power-law accelerated expansion.
 The analysis of the dynamics of the respective potential was performed in references \cite{C, 1, 2, 3, 4}.
-As follows, we will analyze the primordial perturbations of such a model through the explicit calculation of the power spectrum of the gravitational potential.
+The work \cite{C} investigated the inverse power-law potentials in a general way and asymptotic computations of the density perturbations were performed.
+But the details concerning to the tachyonic power-law inflation are not studied.
+In the reference \cite{Steer} it is done a comparison between the standard inflation and the tachyonic one.
+The power spectrum of the perturbations is calculated through a slow roll formalism and applied to some typical potentials, including an inverse power-law potential, but not the inverse-square one.
+The subject of the present paper is to analyse the primordial perturbations through an explicit calculation of the power spectrum of the gravitational potential.
+Solutions in terms of Bessel functions came out, generating power spectrums for the long wave-length limit which depend on the exponent of the wave-number.
+In one of them, valid for integer indices of the Bessel functions, the power spectrum is scale-dependent.
+The other one, valid for non-integer indices, can produce a \emph{quasi} scale-independent power spectrum if the indices tend to the value 1/2.
+This condition implies that the flatness of the power spectrum holds if the cosmic expansion is highly accelerated, which is in line with the background solution, i.e., a tachyonic power-law inflation generated by an inverse-square potential.